In this guide, we break down the common causes of a clogged nozzle, how to unblock it properly, and how to prevent it from happening again in future.

 Poor Quality Filament

-It’s not just inconsistent tolerances that can cause issues with cheap and low quality filament – the purity of the raw materials is also a huge, often overlooked issue.
-Contaminants in the filament, or even just poorly mixed resin (leading to areas requiring higher print temps than others) can cause problems in the extruder.
+It’s not just inconsistent tolerances that can cause issues with cheap and low quality filament – as mentioned earlier the purity of the raw materials is also a huge, often overlooked issue.

 Dust and Dirt